Northwestern Syria offensive (April–June 2015): Fighting for the Ariha–Latakia highway

 On 4 June, the Army recaptured the villages of Tal A'our, Al-Zayadiyah and Sararif and,according to one blogger, the hills of Tall Ghazal and Tall al-Sahan.
 The next day, the Syrian Army advanced and seized the areas of Marj al-Zohour and the Zayzoun Dam, near the administrative border between Idlib and Hama.

 On the same day, the rebels launched a large-scale attack on the Sheikh Ali hill area and gained ground in the Basanqul forest, and eventually captured the hill itself.
 In addition, the rebels captured five villages near Basanqul.

 On 6 June, the rebels captured Basanqul and Mahambel.
 The rebels continued advancing that day and captured two checkpoints west of Mahambel, including the largest remaining barrier in Idlib.
 According to the SOHR, the Syrian Army lost 11 tanks and armoured vehicles during the new rebel assault.
 The fighting killed 32 soldiers and 13 rebels, according to SOHR.

 By the end of 6 June, an Ahrar al-Sham spokesman claimed that the Army of Conquest controlled about 99% of Idlib province.

-On 8 June, the SAAF conducted airstrikes on the village of al-Janodia, which reportedly killed 49 civilians, while Iranian officers were reported to had executed three Syrian Arab Army officers who retreated from the Mahambel and Basanqul checkpoints.
+On 8 June, the SAAF conducted airstrikes on the village of al-Janodia, which reportedly killed 49 civilians, while Iranian officers were reported to have executed three Syrian Arab Army officers who retreated from the Mahambel and Basanqul checkpoints.